aaronregis/TwitterSentiment/README.md

 sudo pip install -U tweepy
 ```

-10. Using python, execute the following commands,
+10. Start the python repl (not dse pyspark) by simply typing python at the command line, then once inside the python repl execute the following commands,

 ```
 import nltk